-The Lighthouse of Alexandria, one of the Seven Wonders, was built in the 3d century BC in an ancient city Alexandria in Egypt, in order to keep the boats away from the reef on their way to Alexandria bay.
-That time Posidippus wrote the following words about a new lighthouse:
+The Lighthouse of Alexandria, one of the Seven Wonders, was built in the 3d century BC in an ancient city Alexandria in Egypt to keep the boats away from the reef on their way to Alexandria bay.
+At that time, Posidippus wrote the following words about a new lighthouse:

-The history of the lighthouse is associated with the foundation of Alexandria, which appeared in 332 BC thanks to the famous conqueror from Macedonia, Alexander the Great.
-The great commander established actually at least 17 cities with similar names in different parts of his vast empire.
+The lighthouse history is associated with Alexandria's foundation, which appeared in 332 BC thanks to the famous conqueror from Macedonia, Alexander the Great.
+The great commander established at least 17 cities with similar names in different parts of his vast empire.
 Almost all of them disappeared, but Alexandria in Egypt thrived for centuries and continues to thrive nowadays.

 Alexander the Great was choosing a place for the future city very carefully.
-Rather than found it in the delta of Nile, he picked out the area 20 miles to the south, so that the waters of the river would not clog the city harbor with sand and silt.
-In the south it had borders with a swamped lake Mareotis.
+Rather than found it in the delta of Nile, he picked out the area 20 miles to the south so that the river's waters would not clog the city harbor with sand and silt.
+In the south, it had borders with a swamped lake Mareotis.
 Alexandria had two excellent harbors.
-One of them received ships, travelling along the river Nile, and the second one was assigned for trading ships arriving from the Mediterranean Sea.
+One of them received ships, traveling along the river Nile, and the second one was assigned for trading ships arriving from the Mediterranean Sea.

 Pharos was located near the coast of Alexandria.
 It was connected to the mainland by a huge artificial dam, which was also a part of the city's harbor.
-The coast of Egypt is characterized by monotonous views of the landscape; it is dominated by plains and lowlands, and sailors always needed additional landmark for a successful voyage: the signal light at the entrance to the harbor of Alexandria.
+Monotonous views of the landscape characterize Egypt's coast; plains and lowlands dominate it, and sailors always needed additional landmarks for a successful voyage: the signal light at the harbor Alexandria's entrance.
 Thus, the function of the structure at Pharos was determined from the very beginning.
-The lighthouse, as a system of mirrors reflecting sunlight and flashing lights on top, is dated from about the 1st century BC, what bring us to the times of Roman rule.
-However, the building of the Lighthouse of Alexandria which served as a landmark to sailors was built in IV century BC.
+As a system of mirrors reflecting sunlight and flashing lights on top, the lighthouse is dated from about the 1st century BC, which brings us to the times of Roman rule.
+However, the building of the Lighthouse of Alexandria, which served as a landmark to sailors, was built in IV century BC

 Construction of the lighthouse.

 The lighthouse was designed by the architect Sostratus from Knidos.
-Being proud of his own creation, he wanted to leave his name on the base of the construction, however, Ptolemy II, who inherited the throne after his father, Ptolemy Soter, forbade him to do that.
+Being proud of his own creation, he wanted to leave his name on the construction base.
+However, Ptolemy II, who inherited the throne after his father, Ptolemy Soter, forbade him to do that.

-Pharaoh wanted only his name to be mentioned on the rocks, so that he was considered as the only creator of the Lighthouse of Alexandria.
+Pharaoh wanted only his name to be mentioned on the rocks to be considered the only creator of the Lighthouse of Alexandria.
 Sostratus, being an intelligent man, did not argue, but found a way to circumvent that order.

-First, he made the following inscription on the stonewall: "Sostratus son of Deksifona, from Knidos, dedicated to the Gods – the saviors, for the health of sailors", then covered it with a layer of plaster, and on top of it he wrote the name of Ptolemy.
-After centuries this layer of plaster cracked and crumbled, revealing the name of the true designer of the Lighthouse.
+First, he made the following inscription on the stonewall: "Sostratus son of Deksifona, from Knidos, dedicated to the Gods – the saviors, for the health of sailors", then covered it with a layer of plaster, and on top of it, he wrote the name of Ptolemy.
+After centuries, this plaster layer cracked and crumbled, revealing the name of the true designer of the Lighthouse.
 As a result, the Lighthouse of Alexandria had become the first lighthouse in the world and the tallest building in the ancient world, besides the Great Pyramids of Giza.
-Soon the news about that Wonder shattered all over the world and became known as a Lighthouse on the island of Pharos or sometimes simply referred as Pharos.
+Soon the news about that Wonder shattered all over the world and became known as a Lighthouse on the island of Pharos or sometimes referred to as Pharos.
 The word "Pharos", as a symbol of the lighthouse, started to be used in many languages (Spanish, Romanian, French).

-Pharos lighthouse consisted of three marble towers built on the basis of massive stone blocks.
-The total height of the lighthouse is 120-140 meters; its light was possible to see from a distance of 60 km (according to other evidence, up to 100 km).
+Pharos lighthouse consisted of three marble towers built based on massive stone blocks.
+The lighthouse's total height is 120-140 meters; its light was possible to see from a distance of 60 km (according to other evidence, up to 100 km).
 The lower part of the lighthouse was a four-sided prism of 60 meters high with a square base, the side length of which was about 30 m.
-There were different implements stored indoors; and a flat roof, decorated with huge statues of Triton at the corners, served as a basis for the middle part.
+There were different implements stored indoors, and a flat roof, decorated with huge statues of Triton at the corners, served as a basis for the middle part.
 It was a 40-foot octagonal prism tower, covered with white marble.

 The upper (third) part of the lighthouse was built in the shape of a cylindrical colonnade, 8 columns carried the dome, topped by the 8-meter bronze statue of Poseidon, lord of the seas (or the Statue of Zeus the Saviour).

 A large amount of fuel was needed to maintain the flame.
-Wood was brought in the spiral ramp on carts which were pulled by mules.
+Wood was brought in the spiral ramp on carts, which were pulled by mules.
 There were bronze plates behind the flame which directed light into the sea.
 The Lighthouse became the symbol of Alexandria.
-Its silhouette was reproduced on coins, depicted on the vessels, cast and carved in the form of souvenir statuettes for Greek and Roman travelers.
+Its silhouette was reproduced on coins, depicted on the vessels, cast and carved in souvenir statuettes for Greek and Roman travelers.

-The light of the Lighthouse helped the sailors up to the IV century BC, and survived the fall of the dynasty of the Ptolemy, and Alexandria’s occupation by the Roman legions.
-In the days of Claudius Nero the Lighthouse, which suffered from earthquakes and weathered stone, was restored.
-However, on July 21, 365, the antique giant was destroyed by the strongest earthquake in the history of Egypt, when a part of the city went suddenly under the water and 50,000 inhabitants of Alexandria died.
-But even in a heavily devastated condition the height of the lighthouse was about 30 meters, being a good guide on the flat coast of Alexandria.
+The light of the Lighthouse helped the sailors up to the IV century BC.
+It survived the fall of the dynasty of the Ptolemy and Alexandria’s occupation by the Roman legions.
+In the days of Claudius Nero, the Lighthouse, which suffered from earthquakes and weathered stone, was restored.
+However, on July 21, 365, the antique giant was destroyed by the strongest earthquake in Egypt's history.
+A part of the city went suddenly under the water, and 50,000 inhabitants of Alexandria died.
+But even in a heavily devastating condition, the lighthouse's height was about 30 meters, is a good guide on Alexandria's flat coast.

 The lighthouse stayed in that condition until XIV century.
-However, after the next earthquake it was pulled apart stone by stone and its basement was built into the medieval fortress.
-According to other sources, the basement went under the water together with other land near the coast, and today it is located on the bottom of Alexandria bay.
+However, after the next earthquake, it was pulled apart stone by stone, and its basement was built into the medieval fortress.
+According to other sources, the basement went under the water together with another land near the coast, and today it is located on the bottom of Alexandria bay.

-In the Middle Ages, the remains of the podium of the Lighthouse were built in the Turkish fortress called Kite Bay.
+In the Middle Ages, the Lighthouse's podium remains were built in the Turkish fortress called Kite Bay.
 Now it has been transformed into the Egyptian military fort.
-That is why even scientists and archaeologists are unable to get the remains of the Lighthouse.
+That is why even scientists and archaeologists are unable to get the remains of the Lighthouse

 The Architecture of Alexandria and Egypt, C. 300 B.C. to A.D.
 700, Vol. 63, Judith McKenzie